rush1016/rush1016/README.md

 - 👋 Hi, I’m Russel
-- 👀 I’m interested in backend design
+- 👀 I’m interested in backend design and basic frontend interactivity design
-- 🌱 I’m currently learning Spring Framework
+- 🌱 I’m currently learning Spring Framework and React

 <!---
 rush1016/rush1016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.